dyl-joseph/AVDIAR-LoCoNet-ASD/README.md

 ```

-### Acknowledge
+### Acknowledgement
+The code base of this project is from [LoCoNet](https://github.com/SJTUwxz/LoCoNet_ASD).

-The code base of this project is studied from [TalkNet](https://github.com/TaoRuijie/TalkNet-ASD) which is a very easy-to-use ASD pipeline.
+The code base of LoCoNet is studied from [TalkNet](https://github.com/TaoRuijie/TalkNet-ASD) which is a very easy-to-use ASD pipeline.